Foods That Help Toddlers Sleep Better At Night

 But how do you make sure your toddler is not overtired?
-The best way to help avoid a tired toddler is by getting them into bed on time each night.
+The best way to help avoid a tired toddler is by giving them a consistent bedtime.
 Your little one should be going down at the same time every night in order to get their body used to this routine

 If your toddler has had an active day with lots of physical activity or excitement, you may want to give them a bath an hour before bedtime and move bedtime a little earlier than usual to make sure they have the hours of sleep they need.

 You may like 4 baths every toddler and child should have

 Wind Down Hour and Bedtime Routine

-An hour before bed it’s a good idea to switch off all devices, dim the lights or put on a night light that doesn’t emit blue light, and put on calming music.
+An hour before bed it’s a good idea to switch off all digital devices, dim the lights or put on a night light that doesn’t emit blue light, and put on calming music.
 This youtube channel has calming non-stimulating bedtime stories perfect for toddlers and younger children to listen to without flashing images etc perfect for playing over a speaker!.
-This gives young kids a chance to wind down before bedtime, it will help them prepare for sleep.
+This gives young kids a chance to wind down before bedtime and will help them prepare for sleep.
 This is the perfect time to give your toddler a healthy evening snack.